Quito in 5 Days

 Basílica del Voto Nacional

-The old man decides to climb the tower, which is apparently quite rickety.
-It requires crossing a wooden plank inside the main roof and climbing a combination of stairs and ladders to the top.
-I opt to sit in the café with a Coke.
+The old man decides to climb the tower, which apparently involves a rather rickety staircase.
+It also requires crossing a wooden plank inside the main roof and climbing a combination of stairs and ladders to the top.
+I opt to sit in the café with a Diet Coke.

 Basilica del Voto Nacional